valentineap/pyprop8/docs/gettingstarted.rst

 The package includes further modules that are used internally, but which are unlikely to be useful to end-users.

-For more details, read :ref:`walkthrough` and take a look at the :ref`example`.
+For more details, read :ref:`walkthrough` and take a look at the :ref:`example`.

 -------------------------
 Testing your installation